-NMRA LCC® devices produce and are controlled by events. (also sometimes called EventIDs) Each event has a unique value that will never be repeated by any other LCC® event in use anyplace on your system, nor even on anyone else's system.
+NMRA LCC[®] devices produce and are controlled by events. (also sometimes called EventIDs) Each event has a unique value that will never be repeated by any other LCC[®] event in use anyplace on your system, nor even on anyone else's system.
 The only meaning given to any specific event is that which you give it.
-For example on the Signal LCC node a particular EventID may indicate to display 'Stop' on a given signal mast.
-A different Mast's 'Stop' will use a different EventID, and of course 'Clear' on the same mast will also have its own unique EventID.
+For example on the Signal LCC-32H node a particular EventID may indicate to display 'Stop' on a given signal head.
+A different head's 'Stop' will use a different EventID, and of course 'Clear' on the same head will also have its own unique EventID.